zeerakmo/Level4IndividualProject/timelog.md

   * Created an excel spreadsheet containing all my figures from my evulation notebook
   * Created a corresponding file with descriptions of what the figures showed

+## 15 Dec 2020

+* *6 hour*
+  * Completed the status report first draft
+  * Continued work on report file with descriptions